 Can we stop hunting and trafficking them, please?

-The animals have been confiscated by the authorities or have been found in the woods – wounded, but for whatever reason not taken by the hunters.
+The animals had been confiscated by the authorities or had been found in the woods – wounded, but for whatever reason not taken by the hunters.
 The government has no funds to support these animals and the owner of this hotel has been granted permission to take care of them.